William McKinley: Civil rights

 In the wake of McKinley's election in 1896, black people were hopeful of progress towards equality.
 McKinley had spoken out against lynching while governor, and most black people who could still vote supported him in 1896.
-McKinley's priority, however, was in ending sectionalism, and they were disappointed by his policies and appointments.
+But McKinley's priority was to end sectionalism, and they were disappointed by his policies and appointments.
 Although McKinley made some appointments of black people to low-level government posts, and received some praise for that, the appointments were less than they had received under previous Republican administrations.

 The McKinley administration's response to racial violence was minimal, causing him to lose black support.
-When black postmasters at Hogansville, Georgia, in 1897, and at Lake City, South Carolina, the following year, were assaulted, McKinley issued no statement of condemnation.
-Although black leaders criticized McKinley for inaction, supporters responded by saying there was little that the president could do to intervene.
-Critics replied by saying that he could at least publicly condemn such events, as Harrison had done.
+When black postmasters at Hogansville, Georgia, in 1897, and at Lake City, South Carolina, in 1898, were assaulted, McKinley issued no statement of condemnation.
+Although black leaders criticized McKinley for inaction, supporters responded that the president could do little to intervene.
+Critics replied that he could at least publicly condemn such events, as Harrison had.

-When a group of white supremacists violently overthrew the duly elected government of Wilmington, North Carolina, on November 10, 1898, in an event that came to be recognized as the Wilmington insurrection of 1898, McKinley refused requests by black leaders to send in federal marshals or federal troops to protect black citizens, and ignored city residents' appeals for help to recover from the widespread destruction of the predominantly black neighborhood of Brooklyn.
+When a group of white supremacists violently overthrew the duly elected government of Wilmington, North Carolina, on November 10, 1898, in an event that came to be recognized as the Wilmington massacre, McKinley refused black leaders' requests to send in federal marshals or troops to protect black citizens and ignored city residents' appeals for help to recover from the widespread destruction of the predominantly black neighborhood of Brooklyn.

 According to historian Clarence A. Bacote, "Before the Spanish–American War, the Negroes, in spite of some mistakes, regarded McKinley as the best friend they ever had."
 Under pressure from black leaders, McKinley required the War Department to commission black officers above the rank of lieutenant.
 McKinley toured the South in late 1898, promoting sectional reconciliation.
 He visited Tuskegee Institute and the famous black educator Booker T. Washington.
 He also visited Confederate memorials.
 In his tour of the South, McKinley did not mention the racial tensions or violence.
-Although the president received a rapturous reception from Southern whites, many blacks, excluded from official welcoming committees, felt alienated by the president's words and actions.
+He was received rapturously by Southern whites, but many blacks, excluded from official welcoming committees, felt alienated by the president's words and actions.
 Gould concluded regarding race, "McKinley lacked the vision to transcend the biases of his day and to point toward a better future for all Americans".